rewindio/snow-white/README.md

 # Elastic Beanstalk Configuration
 Instances that you wish to use Snow White with must be running under a role that allows the SSM agent to run.
 Generally, just attach the managed policy `AmazonEC2RoleForSSM` to the role to grant the required permissions.
+Snow White was tested on Elasticbeanstalk v3 which uses EC2 instances running amazon linux 2, systemd and a single sidekiq service.
+Note that original implementation used Elasticbeanstalk v2, upstart and 2 sidekiq processes.

 # AWS Installation
 The pieces which run in AWS are managed via Cloudformation.
 Create a stack using the template in the `cfn` folder.
 It takes 4 parameters: